vcfxb/vcfxb/README.md

 [added a parser combinator to nom](https://github.com/rust-bakery/nom/commits?author=vcfxb&since=2015-02-01&until=2025-02-06), and made a few other open source contributions in various repositories.

-My main focus, on-and-off [since 2017, when it was a different repo and a different project](https://github.com/vcfxb/BlackRose/commit/bc59389093ba7bf00968fa0d917ae0bb49aa024d) (please don't read that code too deeply, I was a teenager when I wrote it lol 🫣) has been [wright-lang](https://github.com/vcfxb/wright-lang), a programming language and compiler that I'm designing and building from scratch.
+My main focus, on-and-off [since 2017, when it was a different repo and a different project](https://github.com/vcfxb/BlackRose/commit/bc59389093ba7bf00968fa0d917ae0bb49aa024d) (please don't read that code too deeply, I was a teenager when I wrote it lol) has been [wright-lang](https://github.com/vcfxb/wright-lang), a programming language and compiler that I'm designing and building from scratch.
 I've stopped and restarted the project several times over the years, mostly relating to when I'm burnt out with it or when I have other things in my life keeping me busy, so it has evolved a lot since it's creation.
 Hopefully one day when it's more complete, I can give it it's own section here.

 ### Hobbies and Interests
 In my free time have a variety of hobbies including hiking, making music, and playing [League of Legends](https://en.wikipedia.org/wiki/League_of_Legends).
-I'm also an avid car enthusiast, fashonista, foodie, and lover of frogs & other anphibians.
+I'm also an avid car enthusiast, fashonista, foodie, and lover of frogs & other amphibians.

 ### Reaching Me
 If you're commenting on my projects or work here on GitHub I'll likely see it!
 I look at GitHub relatively regularly.